The Vision of the Great American

 The possibility of a rail-trail that spans the country has been known since the mid-1980s.
 As RTC stood at the forefront of the trails movement that was emerging across the country, it tracked rail-trails being developed east to west along the same course charted by the railroad a century ago.
 Now, analysis of RTC’s database of open trails shows that the Great American Rail-Trail’s preferred route is more than 50 percent complete—the milestone RTC has long identified as the threshold for committing to make this trail a reality.
 With that milestone in hand, RTC has committed to bring its national expertise and resources to bear in connecting the people and the infrastructure necessary to deliver the Great American Rail-Trail to the country.

 The Great American Rail-Trail will stand alongside our country’s iconic landmarks as a national treasure.
-For more than 30 years, RTC has envisioned this trail.
-The time is NOW to complete it.
 You can help by making a gift to RTC, supporting the national leadership and on-the-ground support—the work to organize people, plans and ideas; trail planning and community engagement; the advocacy and marketing that is necessary to completing the Great American Rail-Trail.